DaRos97/wavespin/progress.md

 - computePs and computeTs need to be extended for canted-Stripe order

 ### Open boundary
 - Input of experimental parameters
 - Implement the non-rectangular geometry
 - Pipeline momentum space correlator computation so one does not need to firts explicitly compute the real space one.
 - Switch correlators from x,y to ind=x*Ly+y
 - Handle the save correlator bonds -> I'm not plotting so its used just for saving data
+- In diagonalization -> since we exclude the zero mode, reduce dimensionaliti of U and V a-priori

 ## Dynamic